 Anti-bigotry ethics & practices

-As an organization committed to the essential place that art-making holds in our world, Khecari is committed to ethical rigorousness in our behavior and policies, which includes working against all forms of bigotry, and to supporting the personal activism and anti-bigotry efforts of those individuals who comprise Khecari.
-We are also asking, how can we take regular action now but also consider these questions not finished, so that we don’t shelve them as “solved”?
-What follows is offered in this vein: a plan of action to follow, which we also hope to improve upon as we move forward.
+As an organization committed to the essential place that art-making holds in our world, Khecari is committed to ethical rigorousness in our behavior and policies, which includes working against all forms of bigotry.
+We are in a practice of asking ourselves, how can we take regular action now but also consider these questions not finished, so that we don’t shelve them as “solved”.
+Current anti-bigotry practices include:

 Historic Redress